Here are some questions every man in a relationship needs to ask himself.

 On my end, these were long term relationships, like 2 or 3 years, and, in one instance, 5 years.

-I’ll spare the granular details of all these past relationships, but what I think might be worth your time to is hear about that 5 year one.
-My close call.
+think might be worth your time to is hear about that 5 year one.
+My

 I’m guessing you’ll learn a great deal from this, just as I did, as this happened to be the exact relationship where I made a decision to figure out what was really going on with me.
 In the head.